(This post may contain affiliate links. Please read our disclosure policy for more information.)

 3. Walking S’mores for Camping Adventures

-Walking tacos is one of the top requested camping meals, so of course it’s a favorite s’mores alternative too.
+Walking tacos is one of the top requested camping meals, so of course, it’s a favorite s’mores alternative too.

-Add a roasted marshmallow and chocolate pieces to a single serve bag of Teddy Grahams or Fudge Stripe cookies.
+Add a roasted marshmallow and chocolate pieces to a single-serve bag of Teddy Grahams or Fudge Stripe cookies.

 4. Banana Boat S’mores

-Cut open a banana lengthwise and fill with mini marshmallows and mini chocolate chips.
+Cut open a banana lengthwise and fill it with mini marshmallows and mini chocolate chips.
 Wrap in foil and place near the hot, glowing logs in the campfire until warmed through.

 5. Marshmallow Dippers